nauarchus/CATnaPS/README.md

 # CATnaPS
-Computer Assisted Tools for [choose your acronym] Patristics Scholars aka *Ancient Christian Texts and Comparanda in CATSS/BGM CSV format*
+Computer Assisted Tools for [choose your acronym] Patristics Scholars aka *Ancient Christian Texts and Comparanda in BGM CSV format*

 ## Purpose

-This repository prunes down openly available, complex syntactical treebanks (XML and CoNNL-U) into simple CSV files in the CATSS/BGM format, i.e., the Computer Assisted Tools for Septuagint/Scripture Studies, or BibleWorks Greek Morphology.
+This repository prunes down openly available, complex syntactical treebanks (XML and CoNNL-U) into simple CSV files in the BGM (BibleWorks Greek Morphology) format, i.e., a condensed form of the encodings first developed by the Computer Assisted Tools for Septuagint/Scripture Studies at the University of Pennsylvania.

 Essentially, texts are presented in their normal running sequence, but each word is split into two parts, and a "@" delimiter is put between them, kind of like an email address.
 The part to the left of the "@" symbol is the standard dictionary word form (lemma).

-The part to the right is the one to seven character CATSS/BGM morphological tag describing the word form (part of speech, person, number, tense, mood, voice, gender, case, and degree).
-A key to the CATSS/BGM schema is available on [Zenodo](https://doi.org/10.5281/zenodo.10066745).
+The part to the right is the one to seven character BGM morphological tag describing the word form (part of speech, person, number, tense, mood, voice, gender, case, and degree).
+A key to the BGM schema is available on [Zenodo](https://doi.org/10.5281/zenodo.10066745).

 This format has several advantages for computational linguistics research:
 - it reflects the internal reference structure of documents (e.g., books, sections, chapters, verses, line numbers), making it easier to correlate with human readable editions and translations